fjvallarino/monomer/tasks.md

   - Can we avoid redrawing if no event happened?
     - Action events still cause rendering to happen (otherwise it's painful for widget developers)
     - Move events need to request rendering
+  - Improve listView performance (avoid merge/resize)
+    - Maybe some composites could have a typeclass for its constructor, and react differently if provided Eq?
+    - Still need to provide method for custom mergeNeeded check
+  - Avoid forced resize after merge (if an item needs more space, it should request it)
+  - Resize on change for label (update textDropdown)

 - Pending
   - Add testing